 Frequently Asked Questions

 Important to know: any data you provide us remains strictly confidential and is not disclosed to any third party.
 Furthermore, you maintain full control over the data you choose to share.
-EU Passport is fully GDPR compliant.
+EU Passport is fully GDPR-compliant.

 Q1

-What if I have ancestors from different European countries?Sometimes people have ancestors from different EU countries, for example a maternal grandmother from Germany and a paternal grandfather from Italy.
-The plan shows you which route to an EU passport is most feasible.
+Sometimes people have ancestors from different EU countries, for example a maternal grandmother from Germany and a paternal grandfather from Italy.
+The Passport Plan shows you which route to an EU passport is the most feasible.

 Q2

-What is the EU Passport Plan?We put together a personal Passport Plan for you.
+We put together a personal Passport Plan for you.
 The plan includes your eligibility, a discovery section, the necessary forms and the exact steps to follow in order to obtain the passport.
-The plan is 49 euros and available within five business days.
-The Passport Plan is made by a human, not by software (AI).
+The plan costs 49 euros and is available within five business days.
+Importantly, the Passport Plan is made by a human, not by software or AI.

 Q3

-How will this save me money?The Passport Plan shows you which documents are needed and provides links for direct download.
+The Passport Plan shows you which documents are needed and provides links for direct download.
 European consulates often ask for more documentation than what is actually needed for the process.
-The Passport plan saves you both time and money!
+The Passport Plan saves you both time and money!

 Q4